docarray/docarray/docs/advanced/document-store/index.md

 Each document store supports different functionalities.
 The three key ones are:

-- **vector search**: perform approximate nearest neighbour search (or exact full scan search).
+- **vector search**: perform approximate nearest neighbor search (or exact full scan search).
 The search function's input is a numpy array or a DocumentArray containing an embedding.

-- **vector search + filter**: perform approximate nearest neighbour search (or exact full scan search).
+- **vector search + filter**: perform approximate nearest neighbor search (or exact full scan search).
 The search function's input is a numpy array or a DocumentArray containing an embedding and a filter.

 - **filter**: perform a filter step over the data.
 The search function's input is a filter.